Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 Better User Experience

 As we have already said, pull CDN works on the basis of content requests from the CDN server, which then brings content from the original server.
-Compared to Push CDN, users are not dependent on the host to push content so that they can have access to it.
+Compared to Push CDN, users are not dependent on the host to push content, so they can have access to it.
 Instead, the automated pulling takes the content from the original server, caches it, and gives it to the user, ensuring a seamless user experience.

 Low Time-to-Live (TTL)